tomasignacioc/tomasignacioc/README.md

 - 🔭 I’m currently working on **AtechnasApp**

-- 📄 Know about my experiences [https://pi-food-tomas.vercel.app/](https://pi-food-tomas.vercel.app/)
+- 📄 Know about my experiences [https://pi-food-tomas.vercel.app/](https://pi-food-tomas.vercel.app/) .
+An individual project made with
+React, Redux, Express and PostreSQL.
+It shows a list of recipes with it's respective summary and step by step and also a form where you can submit your own recipe!
+It consumes from de Spoonacular API.

+ Atechnas: [https://atechnas-app.vercel.app/](https://atechnas-app.vercel.app/).
+A group project where incorporates MercadoPago Marketplace.
+Here you can create an account, link you mercadopago account and receive payments for the jobs you post.

 - 🌱 I’m currently learning **Auth, payments, blockchain**